 The reason, is that whenever you connect to the BBC iPlayer site, it checks your location by using your IP address.
 This address will be registered in whatever country you are connecting from.
 It doesn’t matter where you are, where you live – just the location you are connecting from which determines whether you are allowed access or not.
 If you’re not in the UK, you’ll only be allowed access to the radio programmes (bar some of the local ones).

 It’s a very common practice nowadays, in fact virtually every large media site on the internet operates it.
 Visit Hulu, ABC, Pandora, NBC or any of the big US media sites from outside the US and you’ll get a the same sort of message.
-Try and access the Canadian broadcaster – CTV from anywhere but Canada and it will happens as well.
+Try and access the Canadian broadcaster – CTV from anywhere but Canada and it will happen as well.
 The same goes for all the UK and European broadcasters, you can access content only when you’re in that specific country.

 It’s that easy.
 Although it’s impossible to change your real IP address online, you can hide your real location with sophisticated software like . .
 You can use it to watch the BBC iPlayer from France or any other country.
 In fact you can use it to watch all the UK TV stations such as ITV, Channels 4 and 5 online on your computer quickly and easily.
+You don’t need anything very technical or special knowledge and you can even use the same method to watch UK TV abroad on iPad, smartphones and other devices too.

 With a click of a button you can switch your location to USA, France, Germany, UK or lots of other countries and instantly allow access to sites which are normally restricted.
 People use it for all sorts of reasons from watching TV anywhere in the world, to accessing blocked YouTube videos or using applications that are normally accessible.
 Many popular applications like Facebook and Skype are actually blocked in many countries across the world too.